adudu21isme/modified-roblox-playermodules/README.md

 [![Video showcase](https://img.youtube.com/vi/V9uib6tPmI4/hqdefault.jpg)](https://www.youtube.com/watch?v=V9uib6tPmI4)

 #### R6 but with part camera collision:
-Almost same to the above but:
+Almost same to the R6 with Shiftlock Removed but:
 - If BasePart has "CameraNoNoclip" attribute which value is true, it will prevent the Camera from going through the BasePart, regardless of its visibility/such.

 Click to see video of it: